The Ethical Foundations of the Canadian Framework (Judicial and Institutional Version)

 4.5 Pluralist Constitutionalism

-Rights understood as structured dignity rather than mere legal protection.
+Rights understood as structured dignity embedded in governance.

 4.6 Collaborative Federalism